berkeley-stat243/stat243-fall-2023/syllabus.md

 -   Python (Anaconda/Miniconda is recommended but by no means required)

--   Python (later in the course)

 We have [some tips for software installation (and access to DataHub)](software), including suggestions for how to access a UNIX shell, which you'll need to be able to do by the second week of class.

 ## Class time {#class-time .unnumbered}

 My goal is to have classes be an interactive environment.
 This is both more interesting for all of us and more effective in learning the material.
-I encourage you to ask questions and will pose questions to the class to think about, respond to via Google forms, and discuss.
+I encourage you to ask questions and will pose questions to the class to think about, respond to via online polling or Google forms, and discuss.
 To increase time for discussion and assimilation of the material in class, before some classes I may ask that you read material or work through tutorials in advance of class.